zarexalvindaria/observability/README.md

 2. 1.5% of the total incoming requests had 50x responses for the month of October 2021.
 3. It took an average of 1070 ms for incoming requests to be served for the month of October 2021.
 4. The average CPU usage of the application is 42.65% for the month of October 2021.
-5. The average CPU usage of the application is 300Mib for the month of October 2021.
+5. The average memory usage of the application is 300Mib for the month of October 2021.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.